wp-plugins/football-pool/readme.txt

 == Changelog ==

 = 2.3.4 =
 * Bug fix: in some setups the division of the score calculation in multiple sub-steps caused the scores to be multiplied by the number of sub-steps (e.g. 2 or 3).
-Thanks Fares and Bart for reporting the bug and helping me with the needed debug info.
+Thanks Fares and Bart for reporting the bug and helping me with the debug info.
 * Bug fix: tinymce button added the wrong code for the [fp-predictions] shortcode to the text editor (thanks pjbursnall for reporting the bug).

 = 2.3.3 =